MeganCarnaghi/MySQL-Employee-Tracker/README.md

 * [Links and Screenshot](#links-and-screenshot)

 ## Description
-A command-line application for managing a company's employees using Node.js, Inquirer, and MySQL.
+A command-line application for managing a company's employees using Node, Inquirer, and MySQL.

 ## User Story
 As a business owner